2 charged in assault of Capitol officer who died after riot

 Investigators initially believed that Sicknick was hit in the head with a fire extinguisher, based on statements collected early in the investigation, according to two people familiar with the case.
 But as they’ve collected more evidence, the theory of the case has evolved and investigators now believe Sicknick may have ingested a chemical substance — possibly bear spray — that may have contributed to his death, officials have said.

-“Give me that bear (expletive), Khater said to Tanios on the video, according to court papers.
-Sicknick and other officers were standing guard near metal bike racks, the papers say.

-Khater then says, “they just (expletive) sprayed me,” as he’s seen holding a white can with a black top that prosecutors said ”appears to be a can of chemical spray.”
+“Give me that bear shit,” Khater said before he reached into Tanios’ backpack, according to court papers.
+Tanios told Khater “not yet” because it was “still early,” but Khater responded that “they just f—ing sprayed me.”
+Khater was then seen holding a can of chemical spray, prosecutors say.

+Khater walked through the crowd toward the bike rack barrier.
+Rioters began pulling on one of the racks, and Khater was seen with his arm in the air and the canister in his hand while standing just 5-to-8 feet from the officers, authorities said.

-After he sprayed the officers, they “immediately retreat from the line, bring their hands to their faces and rush to find water to wash out their eyes,” according to the court papers.
+Video footage shows the officers reacting one by one — bringing their hands to their face and rushing to find water to flush out their eyes — after they were hit with the spray, according to court papers.

-The two suspects were in custody, and the names of their lawyers weren’t immediately clear.
+Another officer eventually spotted Khater deploying the substance and sprayed Khater himself, authorities said.

+The men each made brief court appearances from jail via videoconference on Monday and will remain locked up pending future hearings.
+A detention hearing was scheduled for Thursday for Tanios.

 Sicknick died after defending the Capitol against the mob that stormed the building as Congress was voting to certify Joe Biden’s electoral win over Donald Trump.
 It came after Trump urged supporters on the National Mall to “fight like hell” to overturn his defeat.

-Note: This story has been clarified to show it was Khater who responded he was sprayed by police.